wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### DataFilter

-Filters results by organization, environment and tenant.
+Filters results for the given combination of organization, environment, and tenant.

 <table>
 <thead>